akostrik/CPP_module_42/README.md

 ## Floating-point numbers vs Fixed-point numbers (02)
 * **Accuracy** to how close a measurement is to the true value
 * **Precision** how much information you have about a quantity, how uniquely you have it pinned down
-* fixed point arithmetic is much faster than floating point one

 ### Floating-point
 [IEEE-754 Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)